pcserba/computerVisionCars/README.md

   The EEA's data provider.
 Queries are written in plain SQL on [EEA Discodata](https://discodata.eea.europa.eu/) then we export the generated URL (to be used in webcam.js) and replace    the model/make parameters with the values coming from the AI
 ### Rendering (updateUI.js)
 Renders the display with the data from carnetAI and updates the layout.
 Provides links to additional visualizations
-### Charts (chartjs-graphs.js/charts.min.js)
-Displays additional data as charts for the vehicle model (by year, by country), using a local copy of chartjs.org
 ### Images (img folder)
 Holds design elements and the files uploaded by user that are then analysed by the AI
 ## Credits
 AI by [carnet.ai](https://carnet.ai)

-Charts rendering with [ChartJS](http://www.chartjs.org) library

 Data from [European Environment Agency](http://www.eea.europa.eu)